Recovery Measures

 Providing means of communication

-SoftBank has positioned 1,500 satellite and mobile phones at locations across Japan for use in relief and recovery activities in disaster areas, and has prepared a structure whereby they can be loaned free of charge to local governments, public organizations, NPOs and other organizations.
+Loan of mobile phones to local governments and others SoftBank has positioned mobile phones and other communication devices at locations across Japan for use in relief and recovery activities in disaster areas, and has prepared a structure whereby they can be loaned free of charge to local governments, public organizations, NPOs and other organizations.

 Securing means of communication for disaster victims